Cognigy/Documentation/docs/en/docs/live-agent/installation/migration/redis-sentinel.md

 This migration guide is for the Live Agent 4.53 version upgrade.
 This release upgrades the Redis chart to use Redis Sentinel for high availability.

-## Perform a Normal Upgrade
+## Perform a Standard Upgrade

-The first step is to perform a normal upgrade of the Live Agent chart to the desired new version to ensure the migration job is run before enabling Redis Sentinel.
+The first step is to perform a standard upgrade of the Live Agent chart to the desired new version to ensure the migration job is run before enabling Redis Sentinel.

 ```bash
 helm upgrade --install live-agent cognigy/live-agent --version 4.53.0